notacouch/notacouch.com/work.md

 - Projects / "Static-Stack":
   - notacouch.com:
-    - Lessons learned on grid
+    - Lessons learnt about CSS grid
     - New-to-me frontend things I got to play with
     - 11ty 3 and Storybook 8!
     - iOS VoiceOver and Skip to links